 The core curriculum is carefully planned to cover all the business fundamentals, while expanding your understanding of the whole organization, eventually building to complex decisions at an organizational level.
 The core is followed by a set of advanced management courses and courses in your chosen area of focus.
-In addition, you complete an independent study project supervised by a Yale professor, making the program uniquely valuable to you and your organization.
+In addition, you have the opportunity to complete a self-directed project supervised by a Yale professor, making the program uniquely valuable to you and your organization.

 Orientation To Management